AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 ### Get information about the service&nbsp;

-(Release Date - TBD) Returns information about the service, such as features and capabilities. `Workfront` will use this information to customize the user interface in `Workfront`.
+(Release Date - TBD) Returns information about the service, such as features and capabilities.
+Workfront will use this information to customize the user interface in Workfront.
 For example, if the webhook implementation contains some custom actions, the JSON should list those operations in the JSON.
-Users would then be able to invoke these actions from `Workfront`.
+Users would then be able to invoke these actions from Workfront.

 `URL`